swiiny/blockmetrics/README.md

 -   [ ] BMListItem with blue dot component
 -   [ ] Chart tooltip
 -   [ ] Switch component
+-   [ ] Add skeleton and alert pop when api not available

 ### Integrated Blockchains